SiAnakAlim/Lomba-WDC/README.md

 ## 🤝 Credits

-Created with ❤️ by @SiAnakAlim and Yohanes Febryan Kana Nyola and Dewangga Mukti Wibawa This project was developed for a web design competition (Lomba WDC) 🌟
+Created with ❤️ by @SiAnakAlim and Yohanes Febryan Kana Nyola and Dewangga Mukti Wibawa.

+This project was developed for a web design competition (Lomba WDC) 🌟

 ---